nhpkhanh-lk/cubevn.github.io/tutorial-3.md

 ---
 layout: default
-title: 画面に変数を渡してみよう
+title: Try transferring variable to screen
 ---

 ---

 # {{ page.title }}

-## Twig構文とView変数
+## TTwig structure and View variable

-- 前章でコントローラー、Twigの作成・レンダリングを行いました。
+- In the previous chapter, I conducted Controller and creating/rendering Twig

-- WEBアプリケーションの構築のためには、コントローラーから、ビューへ情報を渡す必要があります。本章ではその基本的な部分のみ扱います。
+- In oder to build WEB Application,you need to transfer info from Controller to View.
+In this chapter,just use the basic parts.

-### 本章メニュー
+### Menu of this c

-- 本章では以下を行います。
+- In this chapter, conduct the following part

-    1. コントローラーにビュー変数を定義する説明を行います。
+    1. Explain about defining View variable for Controller

-    1. コントローラーレンダリング時に、変数を渡す方法を説明します。
+    1. Explain how to transfer variable when rendering Controller

-    1. Twigでコントローラーから受けた変数を表示する方法を説明します。
+    1. Explain how to display varible that received from Controller by Twig

-### コントローラーの修正
+### Mofication Controller

-- コントローラー内で変数を定義し、「render」メソッドで定義済みの変数を、連想配列で引数として与えます。
+- Define variable in Controller,give variable that defined already in method [render] as parameter by associative array

-- その際、「key」は任意の文字列となりますが、Twig側で変数を呼び出す際の、名称となります。
+- In this time,「key」 becomes the optional character string,but when call variable in Twig side, it becomes the name

-- 早速以下の様に**CrudController.php**を修正します。
+- Modify **CrudController.php** as below quickly

     - /src/Eccube/Controller/Tutorial/CrudController.php